Sword Ciboodle

-Sword Ciboodle was a provider of Customer Relationship Management (CRM) software solutions based in Scotland with regional offices across North America, South Africa and Asia Pacific.
+Sword Ciboodle was a Scottish company specializing in Customer Relationship Management (CRM) software solutions.
+It had regional offices in North America, South Africa and Asia Pacific.

-The company consistently appeared in both Forrester Research's Wave and Gartner Research's Magic Quadrant reports as an industry leader in Customer Relationship Management.

-Clients included Sears, Sony, Vistaprint, JP Morgan Chase, Admiral and Eskom.

-Sword Ciboodle was headquartered in India of Inchinnan, an art deco listed building near Glasgow airport.
+Overview

+The company, originally known as Graham Technology plc, was co-founded in 1986 by Dr. Iain M. Graham.
+It was headquartered in Inchinnan, Scotland, near Glasgow Airport.
+Sword Ciboodle offered modular CRM software primarily for contact centers, with a focus on integrating multiple social channels.

 History

 Sword Ciboodle was previously known as Graham Technology plc, co-founded in 1986 by Dr. Iain M. Graham.

 On 31 March 2008, Sword Group announced it was acquiring Graham Technology and their Ciboodle product.
 The company thus became Sword Ciboodle.

 On 9 July 2012, Sword Group agreed to sell Ciboodle to KANA Software.

 In 2014, KANA Software was purchased by Verint Systems.

 Solutions

 Sword Ciboodle is modular CRM software for contact centers.
 The products work across multiple social channels.